Interface Map¶

 - Click the Applications dropdown

-- Select one or more applications (grouped by type: Applications vs Infrastructure services)
+- Pick one or more options (grouped under Applications and Infrastructure services)

 - The map filters to show only interfaces connected to your selection

-When you select applications here, the Depth filter automatically switches from "All" to "1" so you see only the immediate neighborhood.
+When you pick at least one application here, the Depth filter automatically switches from All to 1 so you see only the immediate neighborhood.

 Depth¶

-Limit how many hops from selected applications to display:
+Limit how many hops from the selected applications to display:

-- All: Show all connected nodes (no limit)
+- All: Show every connected node (no limit)

 - 1-5: Show only nodes within N hops of the selected applications